cmhhelgeson/maybe_wiki_fork/Linux-Dev-Setup-Guide.md

 ## Note on Linux Distros

 This guide is specifically for `Ubuntu 22.04`.
-If you are using another distro, please [let us know in Discord](https://link.maybe.co/discord) so we can add instructions for it.
+If you are using another distro (other than Ubuntu) and cannot get the project started, please [let us know in Discord](https://link.maybe.co/discord) so we can add instructions for it.

 ## Install Ruby